-The Minnesota Board of Animal Health (Board) is a small state agency dedicated to protecting the health of the state's domestic animals.
-Since 1903, we have worked alongside livestock farmers to eliminate diseases such as pseudorabies, bovine tuberculosis, as well as both low and highly pathogenic avian influenza.
-More than 118 years of experience has taught us the value of developing relationships with stakeholders and seeking input from farmers as we work to carry out our mission.
+The Minnesota Board of Animal Health (Board) is a small, state agency dedicated to protecting the health of the state's domestic animals.
+Since 1903, we have worked alongside livestock farmers to eliminate diseases such as pseudorabies, bovine brucellosis, and bovine tuberculosis.
+More than 120 years of experience has taught us the value of developing relationships with stakeholders and seeking input from farmers as we work to carry out our mission.
 Successful disease eradication is not possible without the cooperation of the people within the industry.
-We believe the same is true as we move forward to enhance animal disease traceability in Minnesota and the U.S. The Board continues to lead the state in this effort.
+We believe the same is true as we move forward to enhance animal disease traceability in Minnesota and the nation.
+The Board continues to lead the state in this effort.
 Several partners, including other agencies and livestock association groups, help us get the job done.

 - The primary constituents of our plan are Minnesota farmers who raise livestock and poultry, and their veterinarians. - External constituents include farmers and veterinarians outside of Minnesota who export animals to our state.
-Animal health officials in other states are also in this group. - In this roadmap, the term 'statewide' refers to all activities, premises, and livestock and poultry within the borders of the State of Minnesota, excluding tribal land. - Data that we obtain through traceability efforts is used internally to track livestock sightings and movements for disease investigations and control programs.
+Animal health officials in other states are also in this group. - In this Road Map, the term 'statewide' refers to all activities, premises, and livestock and poultry within the borders of the State of Minnesota, excluding tribal land. - Data that we obtain through traceability efforts is used internally to track livestock sightings and movements for disease investigations and control programs.
 Traceability data is used externally only as requested by other states or the USDA in an official capacity to assist in tracking livestock movements into or out of Minnesota for disease control or law enforcement purposes. - The Board values our longstanding relationship with farmers and stakeholders in Minnesota.
 It is this relationship that allows us to craft a successful, complete animal disease traceability system.
-Minnesota has a diverse and valuable agriculture industry, and we are committed to protecting it. - Minnesota's Animal Disease Traceability Advisory Committee was made up of individuals representing more than 20 different facets of animal health and Minnesota livestock and poultry industries.
-This committee met in person on one occasion since its formation in 2011.
-We had anticipated a need to meet with the committee at least annually to gather input before making 'next steps' decisions.
-However, the Board has been able to elicit opinions from stakeholders through regular contact between Board staff and stakeholder representatives, which has fulfilled the intent of the advisory committee.
-However, the Board is currently considering initiating a new committee, and is waiting for decisions from the USDA regarding the use of RFID ear tags in cattle and bison, before moving forward.
+Minnesota has a diverse and valuable agriculture industry, and we are committed to protecting it.